CHOREOGRAPHIC FIELD RESEARCH ON WILDERNESS

-wilderness initiated with a visit to the Kôprová and Tichá Valleys in Carpathian Mountains.
+Initiated with a visit to the Kôprová and Tichá Valleys in Carpathian Mountains, hosted by Hellerau - European Centre for the Arts in Dresden.

 Working with the notion of wilderness touches on several